Clausula rebus sic stantibus

-Clausula rebus sic stantibus (where rebus sic stantibus is Latin for "with things thus standing" or, more idiomatically, "as things stand") is the legal doctrine allowing for a contract or a treaty to become inapplicable because of a fundamental change of circumstances.
+Clausula rebus sic stantibus is the legal doctrine allowing for a contract or a treaty to become inapplicable because of a fundamental change of circumstances.
 In public international law the doctrine essentially serves an "escape clause" to the general rule of pacta sunt servanda (promises must be kept).
 Because the doctrine is a risk to the security of treaties, as its scope is relatively unconfined, the conditions in which it may be invoked must be carefully noted.

+This term is related to force majeure and hardship clause.

 Function in international law

 The doctrine is part of customary international law but is also provided for in the 1969 Vienna Convention on the Law of Treaties, under Article 62 (Fundamental Change of Circumstance).
 Although the doctrine is not mentioned by name, Article 62 provides the only justifications for its invocation: the circumstances that existed at the time of the conclusion of the treaty were indeed objectively essential to the obligations of treaty (sub-paragraph A), and the instance for the change of circumstances has had a radical effect on the obligations of the treaty (sub-paragraph B).

 Clausula rebus sic stantibus relates to changed circumstances only if they had never been contemplated by the parties: if the parties to a treaty had contemplated for the occurrence of the changed circumstances, the doctrine does not apply and the provision remains in effect.
 This principle is clarified in the Fisheries Jurisdiction Case (United Kingdom v.
 Iceland, 1973).

 Although it is clear that a fundamental change of circumstances might justify terminating or modifying a treaty, the unilateral denunciation of a treaty is usually thought to be prohibited: although the point is debated, it is usually thought that a party does not have the right to denounce a treaty unilaterally.